-- 4.1 The judge will judge the dog on the following: - 4.1.1 Natural ability including: memory, intelligence, attention, nose, courage, perseverance, style and eagerness. - 4.1.2 Abilities acquired through training, including: marking, steadiness, obedience, controlled response to direction, presentation of delivery, steadiness to shot and should not be gun shy. - 4.2 A dog should not retrieve without being ordered to do so. - Where a dog has not completed a retrieve the dog will be marked no score.
-However, the dog can continue in the stake, but will not be placed.
+- 4.1 The judge will judge the dog on the following: - 4.1.1 Natural ability including: memory, intelligence, attention, nose, courage, perseverance, style and eagerness. - 4.1.2 Abilities acquired through training, including: marking, steadiness, obedience, controlled response to direction, presentation of delivery, steadiness to shot and should not be gun shy. - 4.2 A dog should not retrieve without being ordered to do so. - 4.3 Where a dog has not completed a retrieve, the dog will be marked no score.
+However, the dog can continue in the stake, time permitting, but will not be placed.

-- 4.4 Competing dogs shall be kept in a marshalling area where they cannot see the trial in progress. - 4.5 The judges have complete control of the stakes. - 4.6 Prior to the run the judge will give directions to the handler on all procedures of the run and each direction must be obeyed. - 4.7 The judge's decision is final.
+- 4.4 Competing dogs shall be kept in a marshalling area where they cannot see the trial in progress, or as otherwise directed by the Judge. - 4.5 The judges have complete control of the stakes. - 4.6 Prior to the run the judge will give directions to the handler on all procedures of the run and each direction must be obeyed. - 4.7 The judge's decision is final.
 Any protest or appeal must be conducted by the Protest and Appeals Committee.